LennyDZ/ETHQH25_QuantumOfSolace/README.md

 - Task A can be found in Submission.ipynb
 - For task B, just run benchmark.py and it should produce plot with 3 differents reconstruction method.
 - Task C in deliverable_plots/plotter.ipynb

+In image folder we have many more plots